 Tunnels ran into sedimentary mountain.
-Hillegas and Watelet announched plans to build new towns along the wash while expanding development at the Frenchman Mine.
-These plans were helped along by a report that Hillegas had produced overstating the actual amount of mining infrastructure and claiming valuable assays in the company’s claims along the wash.
+Hillegas and Watelet announched plans to construct new towns along the wash while expanding development at the Frenchman Mine.
+These plans were helped along by a report that Hillegas had produced overstating the actual amount of mining infrastructure and valuable assays in the company’s claims along the wash.

 some mining detritus amidst the tailings piles

-Soon after, New York-based owners of the Winterwood Land Company bought a portion of the South Nevada Gold Mining Company based the company receiving a valuation of a half million dollars – over $15 million in today’s money.
+Soon after, the New York-based owners of the Winterwood Land Company bought a portion of the South Nevada Gold Mining Company based on the company receiving a valuation of a half million dollars – over $15 million in today’s money.
 Not long after this time, in 1914, both Paul Watelet and George Hillegas left Las Vegas.